yanchaoluo/STAT545-hw-Luo-Yanchao/hm5/hm05_Luo_Yanchao.md

     ## [1] 34

-Before we have 2913 levels of variable `name`, only 2879 levels change after removing the "0". it reduces 34 levels.
+We used to have 2913 levels of variable `name`, and left 2879 levels after removing "0".
+So it totally reduced 34 levels.

 -   artist\_name